serverlessworkflow/sdk-java/README.md

 * Programmatically build workflow definitions
 * Validate workflow definitions (both schema and workflow integrity validation)
 * Generate workflow diagram (SVG)
+* Set of utilities to help runtimes interpret the Serverless Workflow object model

 Serverless Workflow Java SDK is **not** a workflow runtime implementation but can be used by Java runtime implementations to parse and validate workflow definitions as well as generate the workflow diagram (SVG).